Ie Meulee

-Ie Meulee is a village (kelurahan) in Sukajaya sub-district, Sabang, Aceh, Indonesia.
-Ie Meulee in Acehnese means 'Tapak Gajah' which comes from the discovery of an inscription with elephant treads in this village.
-This gampong is the northernmost settlement in the territory of Indonesia, with the population, most of whom work as fishermen.
-This village has several tourist attractions, namely Sumur Tiga Beach which has clear water. and Tapak Gajah Beach, which has historical heritage in the form of a Japanese fort.
+Ie Meulee is an urban village (kelurahan) in Sukajaya district, Sabang, Aceh, Indonesia.
+Ie Meulee in Acehnese means 'elephant footprint' which comes from the discovery of an inscription with elephant treads in this urban village.
+Ie Meulee is the northernmost settlement in the territory of Indonesia, with the population, most of whom work as fishermen.
+This urban village has several tourist attractions, namely Sumur Tiga Beach, which has clear water and Tapak Gajah Beach, which has historical heritage in the form of a Japanese fort.